bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 Yes, this is a simple and contrived function for this use case, but it illustrates the point.

 The function will be compiled into a static function as part of a final class, which will then be called at the call site.
-Now, say we have some hyper-optimization to do(yes, on the JVM.
-No, the JVM will not inline for us at runtime for.. reasons 🤷‍♀️ ), so we simply cannot accept the overhead of the function call!
+Now, say we have some hyper-optimization to do(no, the JVM will not inline for us at runtime for.. reasons 🤷‍♀️ ), so we simply cannot accept the overhead of the function call!
 Enter, `inline`.

 ```kotlin